 - Copies of the three most recent bank statements for the account that is the subject of the report.

 If the explanation is satisfactory, the file will be closed.
 There will be no disciplinary record regarding the negative balance.

 If the explanation is not satisfactory, or should the attorney fail to provide all requested information or documentation, the matter will be referred to the appropriate Office of Disciplinary Counsel for possible further inquiry.

-The policy and procedures regarding Rule 221 are more fully set forth in the Fund’s Rules and Regulations, Regulation 4.
+The policy and procedures regarding Rule of Disciplinary Enforcement 221 are more fully set forth in the Fund’s Rules of Procedure, Rule 4.